 Campbell's alcohol policy prohibits the consumption, possession, and/or purchase of alcoholic beverages on campus.
-Violations of Campbell policy are referred to the Office of Student Life where sanctions include; fines, community service, consultation, removal from housing, probation, suspension, or dismissal.
-The entirety of sanctions are in the Student Handbook.
+Violations of Campbell policy are referred to the Office of Student Life & Christian Mission where sanctions include fines, community service, consultation, removal from housing, probation, suspension, or dismissal.
+More information on sanctions is in the Student Handbook.
 Law violations are referred to the Harnett County Sheriff's Office.